NathanGavenski/Labyrinth/README.md

 ### Occlusion

+In this setting the agent only has partial observations which always show the goal, the start and the agent field of view.
+The same happens to the vector space.
+Where 0 will be the visible tiles and walls, while 1 are the non-visible ones.

-In order to use occlusion when making the environment just use:
+In order to use ``occlusion`` when making the environment just use:
 ```python
 env = gym.make("Maze-v0", occlusion=True)
 ```